bio-tools/biotoolsDocs/IFB_tools.rst

 -------------------------------
 As a software developer or service provider, you should own the *bio.tools* entries describing your tools, by claiming ownership of existing entries or creating new ones.

 To see whether a tool is already registered, search for it by its name.
-You may need to click on the "Name" facet to narrow-down the search:
+You may need to click on the *Name* facet to narrow-down the search:

 .. image:: _static/find_tool.png